 These cookies are very easy to make. lemon and brown butter are the two ingredients that make these cookies unforgettable.
 It is all about timing and the end result is a special cookie that every member of your family will enjoy.

-> Begin by Zesting a fresh wax-free Large lemon that is enough to give you two tablespoon of lemon zest.
+> Begin by Zesting a fresh and wax-free Large lemon that is enough to give you two tablespoons of lemon zest.
 Keep the lemon zest covered in the fridge if not using immediately.
 Juice the lemon and measure two tablespoons into an ice cube maker then freeze.
 This can be done a day before you intend to use it.
 Any leftover frozen lemon juice is perfect for any recipe that calls for lemon juice. (maybe you love iced lemon tea)

 >Make brown butter, After the brown butter is done, take it off from the heat and immediately add the lemon ice cube.
 Whisk until the frozen lemon juice melts while incorporating completely with the hot brown butter.

 Adding two tablespoons of lemon juice will compensate for the water content lost in the process of making brown butter.
 The bursting flavor after you combine brown butter and lemon juice is the heart of these lemon cookies.